-A word from our founder and chairman Keir McDonald MBE
+A few more words from our chairman Keir McDonald MBE.

 I started EduCare 30 years ago with a handful of talented people and little idea of how things might progress.
 When I look back now at the route we have travelled, it amazes me that we built a highly successful, commercial enterprise that worked with virtually every high street name, and then dismantled it and rebuilt our current business which focuses on safeguarding and duty of care.